 25. Air Jordan V Fire Red

-Fire red was one of the original Air Jordan V colourways released in 1990.
+Fire red was one of the original Air Jordan V colorways released in 1990.
 The classic design features a translucent sole along with game-changing foam ankle supports.
 It has been retro’d multiple times with each re-release as popular as the original.

 26. Air Jordan III Black Cement

-There’s a fierce debate amongst sneaker fans as to whether the Black Cement or White Cement is the better Air Jordan III colourway.
+There’s a fierce debate amongst sneaker fans as to whether the Black Cement or White Cement is the better Air Jordan III colorway.
 But, no matter which you prefer, you can agree that both of these styles are seriously unforgettable.

 27. Air Jordan XI Concord